. 1935 .

 Bob opened it up.

-'The Greenwich Royal Naval Academy is pleased to announce that cadet John Walker will graduate with the rank of Sub-lieutenant on the twelfth day of May in the year one thousand nine hundred and thirty three.'
+'The Britannia Royal Naval College, Dartmouth is pleased to announce that cadet John Walker will graduateon the twelfth day of May in the year one thousand nine hundred and thirty four.'

 Bob dropped the card and spun around.
 The door was opening.
 His fate was nigh.